Tarot de Besançon

 The Tarot de Besançon, also called the Besançon Tarot, describes an historical type of Tarot pack used for playing card games that was made in south Germany, France and Switzerland, including the town of Besançon.

 History

-The Tarot de Besançon was derived from the older form of the Marseille type, now known as ‘Type-I Tarot de Marseille’, compared with which it portrays characteristic differences, notably that the Popess (trump II) and the Pope (trump V) are replaced by, respectively, Juno and Jupiter.
+The Tarot de Besançon was derived from the older form of the Marseille type, now known as ‘Type-I Tarot de Marseille’, compared with which it portrays characteristic differences, notably that the Popess (trump II) and the Pope (trump V) are replaced by, respectively, Juno (Note: The queen of coins in the medieval Boiardo–Viti tarot, also found in da Tortona's deck.) and Jupiter.
+(Note: Bacchus occupies the same location in Belgian Tarot.
+Both Tarocco Siciliano and da Tortona's deck feature Jupiter as their highest trump, while the medieval Sola Busca tarot has his Greek equivalent, Zeus, seated on a chariot.
+Boiardo–Viti has him among its face cards, featuring his eagle on the fourth-highest position.)
 The earliest cards of this pattern came from Strasbourg in the early 18th century.
 During the mid-18th century other sources of manufacture included Colmar, Konstanz, Ulm and Munich, but the majority were manufactured in Alsace.
-The packs take their name from the eastern French town of Besançon, to which the cardmakers moved their production in the early 19th century.

-The so-called Tarot de Besançon was superseded in the late 18th century by French-suited tarot packs.
+The packs take their name from the eastern French town of Besançon, to which the cardmakers moved their production in the early 19th century, before being superseded in the late 18th century by French-suited tarot packs.
 The Swiss Tarot pattern, which emerged in Diessenhofen around 1860, was derived from the Tarot de Besançon.